gt-marine-robotics-group/Virtuoso/virtuoso_autonomy/README.md

 Each [task](./virtuoso_autonomy/tasks) has a main node that is launched by the [main launch file](./launch/main.launch.py).
 These nodes handle the interpretation of mission data.

 **NOTE:** For the mission_interpreter to work, there must be a custom bridge for the Task message.
-Documentation on building this bridge is still in progress.
-If you message me (Manuel) I can help walk you through it.
+Documentation on building this bridge with custom messages can be found [here](https://github.com/gt-marine-robotics-group/Virtuoso-Messages/tree/main).

 ## Tasks